targetingsnake/A3-Antistasi/Tools/StreetArtist/Please Read Me.md

 ***
 ***

-# 🗺 Generate navGridDB & open the Street Artist Editor
+# 🗺 Generate navGridDB & open the StreetArtist Editor
 Executing `[] spawn A3A_fnc_NG_main` will run with default settings.<br/>
 Looking down gives the best performance during this process.
 You can lower render distance if it helps.<br/>
 However, you may need to tweak some arguments depending on the simplification level required for the map.<br/>